DNS Configuration

 Google Domains / Squarespace Domains

-- Go to Google Domains (now Squarespace Domains).
+- Go to Squarespace Domains.

 - Select your domain and go to DNS.